nuadi/eve-o-multiview/README.md

 Some of the application options are not exposed in the GUI.
 They can be adjusted directly in the configuration file.

-**Note:** Do any changes to the configuration file only while the EVE-O Preview itself is closed.
+**Note:** Do any changes to the configuration file only while the EVE-O Multiview itself is closed.
 Otherwise the changes you made might be lost.

 | Option | Description |
 | --- | --- |